bpfman/bpfman/docs/getting-started/tutorial.md

 sudo systemctl daemon-reload
 ```

-If `bpfman` or `bpfctl` is rebuilt, the following command can be run to install the update binaries
+If `bpfman` or `bpfman` is rebuilt, the following command can be run to install the update binaries
 without regenerating the certifications.
 The `bpfman` service will is automatically restarted.